 SUNY Oneonta prohibits college-owned vehicles from idling unnecessarily.
 No vehicle should idle continuously for longer than five minutes, except as noted under “Applicability of the Policy” and “Policy Elaboration” below.

 The college is committed to sustainability.
-Unnecessary vehicle idling wastes fuel, pollutes air and is detrimental to human health.
+Unnecessary vehicle idling wastes fuel, pollutes the air and is detrimental to human health.
 This policy establishes an expectation that guides operators of college-owned vehicles and supports the college’s Climate Action Plan.

 Applicability of the Policy